-- A. Solomon's Song of Songs remains only one of two books in Scripture that never mentions God (the other being Esther).
-However, while Esther mentions fasting, the Canticle is completely void of any religious material. - B. The Song is mentioned nowhere else in the Bible (neither quotes nor allusions). - C. "The Song of Solomon is the first of the five Megilloth, the five scrolls read by the Jews at various feasts: Canticles (Passover), Ruth (Pentecost), Ecclesiastes (Tabernacles), Esther (Purim), and Lamentations (anniversary of the destruction of Jerusalem)" (R. K. Harrison, Introduction to the Old Testament, 1049). - D. This is the only book which ancient Jews prohibited men from reading until age 30!
+- A. Solomon's Song of Songs remains one of only two books in Scripture that never mention God (the other being the Book of Esther).
+However, while Esther mentions fasting, the Canticle is entirely devoid of any religious content. - B. The Song is mentioned nowhere else in the Bible (neither quotes nor allusions). - C. "The Song of Solomon is the first of the five Megilloth, the five scrolls read by the Jews at various feasts: Canticles (Passover), Ruth (Pentecost), Ecclesiastes (Tabernacles), Esther (Purim), and Lamentations (anniversary of the destruction of Jerusalem)" (R. K. Harrison, Introduction to the Old Testament, 1049). - D. This is the only book which ancient Jews prohibited men from reading until age 30!